peeyushsinghal/ERA/S11/README.md

   -   rain resnet18 for 20 epochs on the CIFAR10 dataset
   -   show loss curves for test and train datasets
   -   show a gallery of 10 misclassified images
   -   show gradcamLinks to an external site. output on 10 misclassified images.
-Remember if you are applying GradCAM on a channel that is less than 5px, then please don't bother to submit the assignment. 😡🤬🤬🤬🤬
 -  Once done, upload the code to GitHub, and share the code.
 This readme must link to the main repo so we can read your file structure.
 -  Train for 20 epochs
 -  Get 10 misclassified images